sbhbenjamin/tp/docs/UserGuide.md

 ### 5.3 Tag

 Harmonia uses tags to help you categorize your tasks.
-You may optionally assign one or more tags to a task through [Adding a task: add](#31-adding-a-task-add), and find your tasks with specified tag(s) through [Locating a task: find](#35-locating-a-task-find).
+You may optionally assign one or more tags when [adding a task](#31-adding-a-task-add).
+You can also [find your tasks](#35-locating-a-task-find) using tags.

 [Return to Top](#table-of-contents-toc)